ORAL PRESENTATION TIPS

 Presentation slides should be prepared in accordance with the following requirements:

 • Slides must have a high visual contrast between the information and the background.
 Some color combinations have very poor light transmission and contrast.
 Red or green lettering often fades.
 White letters against a dark blue background or vice versa are usually effective.
-Make sure your slides can be read.
+Make sure your slides can be read – try them out on a large-room projector.

 • The presentation material should be typed or computer generated.